AGH-Narzedzia-Informatyczne-2023-2024/EasyGamesTeam/README.md

 1. Computer draws lots its option
 1. Both are displayed on screen and compared
 1. Winner gets 1 point, loser - 0 (if draw both players get 0 points)

-Then all of previous steps are repeated over and over again - till user decides to give up 🤗
+Then all of previous steps are repeated over and over again - till user decides to give up.

+Another option in our game: **game between 2 users** (using Internet):
+> It's works very similarly to the previous version, but I'll write here description anyway 🤗
+1. First user chooses his option
+1. Other one does so
+1. Options are compared, score is calculated and displayed

+...till someone resigns.

 ## Software and programs used in our project